 We have a policy of growing our own fruit wherever possible.
 The main advantages are that we can choose the variety of fruit to suit our taste, we can pick the fruit at the point where we consider it to be ideally ripe, transport times to the factory are cut from weeks, days or hours to just a few minutes and we can use fresh fruit when it really counts.

-The fruit grown at Tiptree is picked by overseas students who visit Tiptree under a government-approved scheme for several weeks, by caravanners who are booked into our caravan camp for a summer break and by local pickers.
+The fruit grown at Tiptree is mainly picked by seasonal workers, who live in our International Farm Camp on site, many return each year to Tiptree.
 Once picked, the fruit is transported the short distance across the fields to the main site, where it will be prepared and made into jam.

 Every fruit that we use is sorted by us here at Tiptree before cooking.
 We remove under and over-ripe fruit, blemishes and any foreign matter such as straw that may have found its way into the fruit.